theobio/p5-Bio-SeqWare-Uploads-CgHub-Bam/README.md

 up to and including a lone "--").
 Returns nothing on success.
 As this does validation, it can die with lots of different messages.

+## validateCli

+    $self->crossValidateCli()

+Any validation involving more than one option, more than one argument, or any combination of option and argument are vaildated here.
+That means all argument-specific options have to be validated here.

 ## do\_launch

 Called automatically by runner framework to implement the launch command.